Dairy Cold Chain: WWF

 The Impact

-A transition to renewable energy and energy-efficient technology would reduce greenhouse gas emissions, energy consumption, and operational costs, and improve farmers’ income by INR 1.00/litre through improved milk quality.
+A transition to renewable energy and energy-efficient technology has started giving environmental and socio economic benefits in terms of would reduce greenhouse gas emissions reduction, reduction in diesel energy consumption and operational costs, reduction in milk spoilage and and improvement in chilling capacity at milk collection centres of dairy cooperative and farmers’ income. by INR 1.00/litre through improved milk quality.
 As per estimations, a milk chilling centre equipped with a 7 kW solar system to meet 100 per cent of its energy demand for running a 1,500-litre milk chiller unit can bring down CO2 emissions by 20.51 metric tons and energy consumption by 273,450 kWh in a year.
+The key results so far are as follows.